 Get outside and explore the Earth.

-This minor is an excellent complement to the environmental science major, but it’s also a great opportunity for students in any major to get outside and investigate Southern California’s unique geological features.
+This minor is an excellent complement to the environmental science major, but it’s also a great opportunity for students in any major to investigate how Earth works.

 What you’ll study

-Your courses will involve both field trips and lab work, as this kind of hands-on experience is essential to the study of geology.
+Your courses will involve both field trips and lab work, as this kind of hands-on experience is essential.
 You’ll start by learning about the general processes that shaped — and continue to shape — the Earth.
-Later, you’ll be able to study specialized branches of geology, including:
+Later, you’ll be able to study specialized branches of geosciences, including:

 - Paleontology — the study of prehistoric life through fossils